-- Recreational - Current regulations for north (Hudson River) (leaving DEC website to official Fishing Regulations Guide vendor website) and south (marine district) of the George Washington Bridge
+- Summary of recreational fishing regulations for north (Hudson River) (leaving DEC website to official Fishing Regulations Guide vendor website) and south (marine district) of the George Washington Bridge.

-- Commercial fishing - At this time, the Hudson River and waters near New York City are closed to commercial fishing for striped bass because of health concerns due to past concentrations of PCBs in those areas.
+- Commercial fishing - At this time, the Hudson River and waters near New York City are closed to commercial fishing for striped bass.

 Striped bass are cooperatively managed along the Atlantic coast by the Atlantic States Marine Fisheries Commission.
 Along with other states, New York has required regulatory measures that include monitoring programs, recreational and commercial minimum size limits, recreational creel limits, and commercial quotas to manage and evaluate the condition of the striped bass stock.
 In 2015, New York was required to reduce harvest due to a decline in the coastal spawning stock.
 In the Hudson River, a slot limit was implemented that protected most female fish, while allowing the opportunity to harvest a trophy fish.

 Spawning Stock Survey

-A 500 foot haul seine as well as an electrofishing boat is used from April to June to catch spawning striped bass.
+Since 1985, a 500 foot haul seine, as well as an electrofishing boat, are used from April to June to catch spawning striped bass.
 Lengths, weights, and scale samples for aging are collected from the fish before being tagged and returned to the river.

 Beach Seine Survey